gerco/gerco.github.io/_posts/2018-09-11-What-Every-Developer-Must-Know-About-TLS.md

 Connect to a server and print out debug information (including the server's certificate in base64 format).
 Append `-showcerts` to print any additional certificates the server may be sending as well.
 Use `-servername` to enable the SNI extension and specify the server name to send.

-`openssl x509 -in certificate.cer -inform der > certificate.crt`
+`openssl x509 -in certificate.cer -inform der -out certificate.crt`

 Convert a certificate from DER format to PEM format.